Slides 📊

 Practical Implications for Real Data Analysis

-Always check normality assumptions using residual diagnostics
+Always verify the normality assumption using residual diagnostics.

-For small samples (\(n < 20\)), normality is more critical for all procedures
+For small samples (\(n < 20\)), normality is more critical for all procedures.

-Consider transformations if normality violations are severe
+Consider transformations if normality violations are severe.

-Acknowledge limitations when reporting results with questionable normality
+Acknowledge limitations when reporting results with questionable normality.

-Research Problem: The cetane number is a critical property that specifies the ignition quality of fuel used in diesel engines.
+The cetane number is a critical property that specifies the ignition quality of fuel used in diesel engines.
 Determination of this number for biodiesel fuel is expensive and time-consuming.
 Researchers want to explore using a simple linear regression model to predict cetane number from the iodine value.

 Variables: